AbdelRahmanMI/HR-employee-administration-system/README.md

 *	Side navigation bar
 *	Footer
 *	Tables with columns shown at the mockup that list down the items of the corresponding model
+*	Buttons for languages in the footer

-- Link of the Fourth Video :
+- Link of the Fourth Video : https://drive.google.com/file/d/1ewKrH8Cv28Rb0ICKoNeIBAbXLlQTVVbH/view?usp=sharing